Leo Díaz Urbina

 Leonides "Leo" Díaz Urbina (born October 6, 1962) is a Puerto Rican lawyer and politician who served as a legislator in the 24th and 25th House of Representatives of Puerto Rico, and as president of the New Progressive Party of Puerto Rico (PNP) in 2001.
 Diaz, was candidate for mayor of San Juan in 2016.

 Biography

-Díaz Urbina was born in San Juan, Puerto Rico, where his father, Leonides Díaz, was the owner of a grocer's shop and his mother, Gilberta Urbina Guzmán, a housewife.
+Díaz Urbina was born in Río Piedras, Puerto Rico, where his father, Leonides Díaz, was the owner of a grocer's shop and his mother, Gilberta Urbina Guzmán, a housewife.
 He has a bachelor's degree in social sciences with a minor in political science from the University of Puerto Rico, Rio Piedras Campus and a juris doctor from the University of Puerto Rico School of Law.

 In 1987, he was elected president of the National Association of Law Students, Rio Piedras Chapter.
 He was also elected as president of the student council for the University of Puerto Rico School of Law.

 In 1990, he was elected as municipal legislator for the municipal legislative assembly of San Juan, as president of the New Progressive Party of Puerto Rico for the representative district III of San Juan, and as president of the Republican Party for the same district.